kopasetik/verbal-remedies/README.md

 # The terms

 algorithm invariant
 amortized analysis

 **ASYNCHRONOUS:** Refers to events (often function calls) that happen "out of sync".
-For example, normally when you call a function `foo`, the computer runs the code in `foo` before proceeding to the next line (or _expression_) after the call to `foo`.
+For example, normally when you call a function `foo`, the computer runs the code in `foo` before proceeding to the next line (or the next _expression_) after the call to `foo`.
 If `foo` is an _asynchronous function_, then the computer does not finish waiting for the function to "fully execute" before proceeding on to whatever's after the call to `foo`.
 This is a common pattern in NodeJS, for example, where most function calls are asynchronous, and each is given is a _callback_ function that gets run when the function finishes executing.
 Where does the actual computation of the function occur?
-Normally it occurs on a background _thread_ (a "lightweight process") that's processing _events_ on an _event queue_. bulletproof code
+Normally it occurs on a background _thread_ (a "lightweight process") that's processing _events_ on an _event queue_.

+bulletproof code
 casting
 composition